mohsenSy/mohsenSy.github.io/_posts/2023-01-14-add-hash-core-tutorial.md

 summary: Here I will present my own tool for managing mono repositories called Hash Core.
 ---

+# Note

+Hash Core is now called Hash Kern, the name was changed due to another project called hash core found on the web, next articles will use the new name.

 # Introduction

-[Hash Core](https://gitlab.com/hash-platform/core) was developed to be used in managing different kinds of resources in a mono repository, you can use YAML files to describe your resources and also your environments then use the CLI to build, test, publish, and deploy your resources, it uses the hash of your resource's code and stores it in a state storage to be able later to determine which resources have changed and which not, it has many features such as global outputs,
+[Hash Core](https://gitlab.com/hash-platform/hashkern) was developed to be used in managing different kinds of resources in a mono repository, you can use YAML files to describe your resources and also your environments then use the CLI to build, test, publish, and deploy your resources, it uses the hash of your resource's code and stores it in a state storage to be able later to determine which resources have changed and which not, it has many features such as global outputs,